discourse/discourse-slack-official/README.md

 ## Installation

-Add the this repository's `git clone` url to your container's `app.yml` file, at the bottom of the `cmd` section:
+Add this repository's `git clone` url to your container's `app.yml` file, at the bottom of the `cmd` section:

 ```yml
 hooks: